CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 	$ docker run -d -P --name=myfirstapplocal $REGISTRY/$(whoami)/myfirstapp:1.0

-2. Automated Docker image building from github
+2. Automated Docker image building from GitHub
 ==============================================

 An automated build is a Docker image build that is triggered by a code change in a GitHub or Bitbucket repository.
 By linking a remote code repository to a Dockerhub automated build repository, you can build a new Docker image every time a code change is pushed to your code repository.